 During the 24hour race weekend you can also camp around the outside of Bruchen.
 The camping here is the busiest, most popular and most hectic.
 The official 24h race website refers to the camping here as the ‘Party Mile’.
-Read our full guide on camping at the Ring and during the 24h race for more info.

-tips for driving Brunchen corner
+Tips for driving Brunchen corner

 - You will gain speed more quickly than you think on the entry to the first right hander because it is a steep downhill.
 Reduce your speed more than you might think you need to begin with

 - Do not hit the inside kerb on the first right hander